MarketingClient Resources

 4. Look at Your Past Campaigns

-Your past campaigns are a treasure trove of data into:
+Your past campaigns are a treasure trove of data for:

 • Successful and unsuccessful messages